Furniture Manufacturing Industry

 With more and more millennials and Gen Z members coming to the forefront of the population, it isn’t just lifestyle and housing choices that are experiencing a demographic shift.
 This is especially true when it comes to jobs in the furniture manufacturing industry.
 With those in the older generations retiring in large numbers, Millenials and Gen Zs are taking over the bulk of the manpower used in manufacturing companies.

-How does this affect the furniture manufacturing industry?
-Even with the amount of automation and robotics present today, a factory is only as good as its workers.
-This makes investing in the workers a high priority for furniture manufacturers to survive.
-Businesses should start by accepting that these younger workers were brought up in a different world, and therefore have a different mindset.
 Industry professionals must conduct market research and find out the wants and needs of younger vs. older workers, then devise a plan to balance their priorities with their goals.
-For instance, many younger workers are often pursuing courses on the side – sponsoring them or even helping them out with such coursework as a reward can be a great way to appeal to them and have them continue working with dedication.
+For instance, many younger workers are often pursuing courses on the side.
+Sponsoring them or even helping them out with such coursework as a reward can be a great way to appeal to them and have them continue working with dedication.

 #7.
 Reducing A Looming Skills Gap

 One of the biggest challenges that the furniture manufacturing industry is currently facing is a looming skills gap.
-While the technology and machinery involved in manufacturing furniture have advanced in leaps and bounds, the workforce to control and monitor them hasn’t quite got up to speed.
-Older workers usually lack the technical training and knowhow of sophisticated manufacturing equipment such as 3D printers, CNC machines, and robotic systems.
+While the technology and machinery involved in manufacturing furniture have advanced in leaps and bounds, the workforce to control and monitor them hasn’t quite gotten up to speed.
+Older workers usually lack the technical training and know-how of sophisticated manufacturing equipment such as 3D printers, CNC machines, and robotic systems.
 Most of them being close to retirement already, choose to retire rather than “take risks” with said complications.

-How does this affect the furniture manufacturing industry?
 If seen with the correct perspective, this alleged “gap” for manufacturers is actually a great opportunity.
 No matter what the age group, education, when done right, enlightens people and brings them together.
-For instance, if manufacturers can start specialized workplace courses for older workers that demonstrate how new machinery can actually contribute to lesser stress and work-related injuries.
-They would choose to learn than run away.
+For instance, manufacturers can start specialized workplace courses for older workers that demonstrate how new machinery can contribute to lesser stress and work-related injuries.
+They would choose to learn rather than run away.

 At the same time, furniture manufacturers can also create opportunities for the younger generations to learn industry-relevant STEM skills from the get-go by creating Makerspaces in schools, colleges, and universities.
 These are places where students (both children and adults) learn and work on a project on their own, and therefore, also double-up as great recruitment platforms to hire those with talent and potential.